The Hole Family – ‘the moving spirit of Bovey Tracey’

 The Hole family are commemorated in the parish church and also by the naming of Hole Bridge which from the 1980s has carried the A382 over the River Bovey on the Parke estate.
 Some of his local workforce and their families will tell you of the kindness of the Major and of their gratitude for his providing them with homes in which they still live.

-I would like to thank Major Hole’s grand-daughter and her husband for their interest in this research, for giving me access to the family archive which was consulted in February and March 2018, and giving me permission to use family photographs.
+We would like to thank Major Hole’s grand-daughter and her husband for their interest in this research, for giving us access to the family archive which was consulted in February and March 2018, and giving us permission to use family photographs.

 TNA The National Archives